-Mercer’s Quality of Living Reports contain all the key elements you need to calculate hardship allowances based on a home-host combination for transfers to over 450 cities worldwide.
+Quality of Living Reports allow you to calculate hardship allowances for transfers between more than 500 cities worldwide.

 Location Evaluation Reports

-Location Evaluation Reports assess more than 135 locations worldwide on 14 factors that make up daily life for expatriates and their families.
+Location Evaluation Reports assess 140 locations worldwide on 14 factors that make up daily life for expatriates and their families.